Retailers, investors urge Brazil to scrap bill seen boosting deforestation

-A group of European companies including Tesco (TSCO.L) and Marks & Spencer (MKS.L) have threatened to stop using Brazilian agricultural commodities if the country's Congress passes a law expanding property rights for squatters on public land.
+LONDON/BRASILIA (Reuters) - A group of European companies including Tesco and Marks & Spencer have threatened to stop using Brazilian agricultural commodities if the country’s Congress passes a law expanding property rights for squatters on public land.

 Environmental advocates warn that the proposal would encourage deforestation by rewarding land grabbers in the Amazon rainforest who occupy properties illegally, often clear-cutting areas for agricultural use in the process.